SenseNet/docs.sensenet.com/content/concepts/content-types/19-contentlink.md

 metaDescription: "sensenet Contentlink"
 ---

-A content that propagates most of the fields of another content.
+A ContentLink is a mirror of another content.
+It propagates most of the fields of the referenced content.
+This content type is useful when you want to display a content somewhere else in the content tree but want to manage changes in a single place, so a copy would not be sufficient.

 # Features

-- Any content can be a reference regardless of its type
+- Any content can be a reference regardless of its type.
-- The link shows the attributes of the set reference
+- The link shows the attributes of the set reference.
-- Editing or deleting the link does not affect the reference content
+- Editing or deleting the link does not affect the reference content.

 # Parent type